Tranivic/Tranivic/README.md

 💻 **I'm currently working as a dev**

-I'm focusing on learning front-end frameworks, improving my skills, and completing my university degree.
+I'm focusing on learning front-end vue/nuxt ecosystem and improving my back end skills.

 If you are a employer, feel free to contact me on [likedin](https://www.linkedin.com/in/victor-martins-t/)!📫

-I am familiar with JavaScript, Vue, Nuxt, and Sass.
+I am familiar with JavaScript, Typescript, Vue, Nuxt and Node.

 My goal is to become a great full-stack developer.